buildo/scriptoni/README.md

 ### `metarpheus`

-Metarpheus generates tcomb-annotated TS models based on your Scala API.
+Metarpheus generates io-ts-annotated TS models based on your Scala API.
 To use, add this script to your `package.json`:

 ```js